Getting emergency care at non-VA facilities

 Eligibility for emergency mental health care

-If a health care provider determines you’re at risk of immediate self-harm, we can provide or cover the cost of your care if you meet at least one of these requirements:
+If a health care provider or a trained crisis responder determines you’re at risk of immediate self-harm, we can provide or cover the cost of your care if you meet at least one of these requirements:

 - You were sexually assaulted, battered, or harassed while serving in the Armed Forces, or